oliverkocsis/dsl-compiler-collection/README.md

-# domain-compiler-collection
+# DSL Compiler Collection
-Domain Compiler Collection (DCC) comprises a number of compilers for different domain model languages
+DSL Compiler Collection (DCC) is a collection of compilers for domain model languages